Gaurav-Srivastava-1709/multiple-disease-prediction/Multiple-Disease-Prediction-Model-Deployment-using-StreamLit-main/Multiple-Disease-Prediction-Model-Deployment-using-StreamLit-main/README.md

 - Breast Cancer Model: This model predicts whether a breast mass is malignant or benign using features derived from breast cytology.

-## Contributing

-*Contributions are welcome!
-If you find any issues or have suggestions for improvement, please feel free to open an issue or submit a pull request.*

-## License

-*This project is licensed under the [MIT License](LICENSE).*

----